-As summer comes into full swing, it is important to consider the impact of food in the workplace.
-This time of the year company-sponsored cook-outs, celebrations for holidays, weddings, and friendly gatherings are common.
-It is important to keep food-related disabilities in mind when planning for these events.
+Food is an integral part of our lives, so it is important to consider the impact of food in the workplace.
+Whether it is company sponsored cook-outs, celebrations for holidays, weddings, or just friendly gatherings, food-related disabilities should be kept in mind when planning for these events.

 Under section 7.3 of the ADA Technical Assistance Manual, the EEOC discusses the ADA’s prohibitions on discrimination in various employment practices including, “Activities sponsored by a covered entity including social and recreational programs.”
 Additionally, the document further defines this by stating, “An employer must provide a reasonable accommodation that will enable an individual with a disability to have an equal opportunity in every aspect of employment, unless a particular accommodation would impose an undue hardship.”
 With these two excerpts in mind, we can now apply them to three examples that an employer may encounter.